rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 ## Protocol Revenue
 For this section we'll make two simplifications throughout:

-To minimize text/diagram complexity, **we assume "RPL buy+burn"** as the value capture method for the surplus share.
+To minimize text/diagram complexity, **we assume "Voter Share"** as the value capture method for the surplus share.
 Please see [RPL Value Capture Options](#rpl-value-capture-options) for alternatives and a discussion of their impacts.
+We assume the proposed initial settings with 5% no_share and 9% voter_share; please keep in mind that the system is meant to listen to the market -- these are likely to change from these initial values.

 For clarity, **we use 8-ETH bonds in the comparison sections** to get an apples-to-apples contrast against current 8-ETH minipools.
 The tokenomics rework includes changes to enable 4-ETH bonds (and later a mix of 4-ETH and 1.5-ETH bonds), later described in the [Lower Bonds and Capital Efficiency](#lower-bonds-and-capital-efficiency) section.